 Skip the synthetic silicones!
 As we previously mentioned, silicones in hair products (those which typically end in -cones, 'conols, 'silanes, and 'siloxanes') can seal your hair so nothing gets in, even moisture.
 Over time, they will give your hair a dull look and dry feel.
 Hair may be dead, but it can still draw in moisture, essentially it can "breathe"!
 Leave it be, or choose more natural-derivatives like beautiful natural oils that can either be penetrating or coating.
 Some examples we at OBLOOM like include broccoli seed oil, pumpkin seed oil, and Marula oil.

 Go ahead and try our OBLOOM natural haircare products.
-They are the next best thing to the No Poo Method and will help you grow gorgeous hair, naturally!
+They are excellent and will help you grow gorgeous hair, naturally, while protecting your scalp.